On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Laissez-Faire

 \begin{definition}[Perpetual Underestimation] A group $g_0$ is \textit{perpetually underestimated} if, for all $n > \Nzero$, we have $g(\iota(n)) \neq g_0$. \end{definition}

-That is, when group $g_0$ is perpetually underestimated, no worker from group $g_0$ is hired after the initial sampling phase.
+When group $g_0$ is perpetually underestimated, no worker from group $g_0$ is hired after the initial sampling phase.
 If social learning generates perpetual underestimation with a significant probability, then linear expected regret often results.
 In particular, under Assumption~\ref{assp:idcontext}, perpetual underestimation against any group $g \in G$ implies that firms fail to hire at least $(K_g/K)\left(N - \Nzero \right)$ best candidate, which is linear in $N$.
 Hence, the constant probability of perpetual underestimation (independent of $N$) precipitates linear expected regret.

-Perpetual underestimation is not only inefficient but also unfair.
-Perpetual underestimation leads to a candidate belonging to an underestimated group not being hired, despite the groups being symmetric.
-This outcome happens because society cannot accurately predict the skills of minority workers due to insufficient data.
-Hence, in our model, perpetual discrimination can be regarded as a form of statistical discrimination.
+Perpetual underestimation is not only inefficient but also unfair in the sense of various fairness notions (formally defined in Appendix~\ref{sec: fairness criteria}); it results in a candidate belonging to an underestimated group not being hired, implying a violation of demographic parity.
+Furthermore, under a symmetric environment, such a hiring policy cannot be justified by workers' underlying skills, implying a violation of equalized odds.
+Hence, perpetual underestimation is an extreme form of discrimination that persists for a long time.